AI SEO Tools: What Works and What's Just Hype

 - Using AI to verify email addresses (Hunter, Snov, Apollo)

-- AI-assisted personalization that you then heavily edit
+- AI-assisted personalization that you heavily edit

 - Automated outreach at scale with AI-generated emails